 Describe your role in encouraging student research.
+(Hint: we do not mean sending your students to the library.)
 Describe how you currently use research projects in the classroom or other educational settings.
-List any student papers published in a student research journal or other similar venues.
-Describe other student research efforts in which your students have been involved.
+Do you use inquiry-based learning in science labs in the classroom?
 Describe in general how you have made good use of experiences that attempt to bring research into your classroom or your educational venue.